 This FAQ is specifically aimed at contractors, users looking to find remote work through the Overpass marketplace.
 If you are looking to use Overpass to hire remote help, please see Frequently Asked Questions (Clients) instead.

 What is Overpass?

-Overpass is both an online marketplace for remote phone work and a platform for outbound sales campaigns.
+Overpass is an online marketplace for remote phone work, and also a platform for outbound sales campaigns.